 They bred on sandy beaches accessible to humans and were hunted to extinction in the 1900s for their fat and oils.
 Their internal organs were used in medicine, and even their whiskers were used to clean pipes.
 Some Japanese sea lions were captured for 20th-century circuses but couldn’t be replaced when they died because the species was extinct.

 They were around the same height as a medium-sized golden retriever dog and weighed about 30 pounds.
 On their bellies, they had a stiff pouch to carry their young.

 Tasmanian tigers hunted kangaroos, wallabies, and birds, but when settlers arrived, they started hunting their goats and sheep.
 This led to cash bounties.
 Tasmanian tigers were hunted because they were livestock predators and their stripy skins made warm clothing.
 The introduction of dingoes, dogs, and diseases also decimated the population.

-They went extinct between 1910 and 1920, but a single Tasmanian tiger was kept in the Hobart Zoo until 1936, where it died from exposure.
+They went extinct between 1910 and 1920, but a single Tasmanian tiger was kept in the Hobart Zoo until 1936, when it died from exposure.

 Golden toads (Incilius periglenes) were part of the Bufonidae family of ‘true toads.’
 Now extinct, they were endemic to Monteverde Cloud Forest Reserve, a four square kilometer of high-altitude land in Monteverde, Costa Rica.